French India: French vs British intrigues (1754–1871)

 In 1816, after the conclusion of the Napoleonic Wars, the five establishments of Pondichéry, Chandernagore, Karaikal, Mahe and Yanam and the lodges at Machilipatnam, Kozhikode and Surat were returned to France.
 Pondichéry had lost much of its former glory, and Chandernagore dwindled into an insignificant outpost to the north of the rapidly growing British metropolis of Calcutta.
 Successive governors tried, with mixed results, to improve infrastructure, industry, law and education over the next 138 years.

+A list from 1816 mentions the French had the possessions of Pondichéry (and its districts of Villenour and Bahour), Karikal, Yanaon, Chandernagor and Mahé.
+Other important trading posts included the ones in Masulipatnam, Calicut, Surat, Muscat, Mokha and Canton.

 By a decree of 25 January 1871, French India was to have an elective general council (conseil général) and elective local councils (conseil local).
 The results of this measure were not very satisfactory, and the qualifications for and the classes of the franchise were modified.
 The governor resided at Pondichéry and was assisted by a council.
-There were two tribunaux d'instance (Tribunals of first instance) (at Pondichéry and Karikal) one cour d'appel (Court of Appeal) (at Pondichéry) and five juges de paix (Justices of the Peace).
+There were two tribunaux d'instance ('tribunals of first instance', at Pondichéry and Karikal) one cour d'appel ('Court of Appeal', at Pondichéry) and five juges de paix ('Justices of the Peace').
 Agricultural production consisted of rice, peanuts, tobacco, betel nuts and vegetables.

 1954 French ID issued at their colony of Pondicherry before the transfer.